Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Data

 Our approach involves modelling the distribution of type Ia supernovae in the light curve-parameter space.
 This requires that every distinct supernova is represented by a single measurement.
 In order to comply with this requirement, we combine all duplicates (light curve parameters from different surveys included in Pantheon+) of each distinct supernova into single measurement.
 We assume that the combined measurements are given by the product of Gaussian probability distributions with the mean values and covariance matrices given by duplicates of the same distinct supernova.
 We also account for apparent discrepancies between duplicates by fitting an extra scatter in each of the light curve parameters.
 The scatter is modelled as three independent parameters coadded to the diagonal elements of duplicates' covariance matrices.
 This approach yields more accurate best-fit values and more realistic errors (covariance matrices) than combining Gaussian distributions with the original covariance matrices.
 The extra scatter in $\{m_{\rm B},x_{1},c\}$ per duplicate is on average $\{12,90,13\}$ per cent of the errors from the catalogue for the calibration sample, and $\{19,93,13\}$ per cent for duplicates in the Hubble flow.

 For the Hubble flow, we select all supernovae in the redshift range between $0.015$ and $0.15$ (536 supernovae, excluding SN 2007A which is a calibrator).
 Including more low-redshift supernovae ($0.015<z<0.023$) than \citet{Riess2022} has negligible impact on the Hubble constant estimation ($\Delta H_{0}\lesssim 0.1$~km~s$^{-1}$~Mpc$^{-1}$, based on Pantheon+ likelihood) but it results in more constraining power for two-population modelling, from the distribution of $c$ and $x_{1}$.
-Figure~\ref{data_HF} shows distance-corrected peak magnitudes of the selected supernovae as a function of the two remaining light curve parameters.
-The peak magnitudes are corrected for the first-order approximation of their dependence on $c$ and $x_{1}$.
-The correction -- the so-called Tripp calibration \citep{Tripp1998} -- involves linear terms in $c$ and $x_{1}$ so that
+The light curve parameters and supernova Hubble residuals with respect to the standard Tripp calibration are shown in Appendix \ref{sec:appA} (Figure~\ref{data_HF_app}).
+Figure~\ref{data_HF_app} also shows 5 SNe (2010ai, 2009dc, 2007ci, 1998ab, 2006cz) which are identified as $\geq 3\sigma$ outliers with respect to the best fit two-population model (with about 1 supernova expected at this probability threshold).
+In order to minimise potential impact of these supernovae on the estimations of some model parameters, they are omitted from our analysis.